cspenn/newslettercleaner/README.md

 ## Warranty and Disclaimer

 This software comes with absolutely no warranty whatsoever.
-You accept all risk when you download and install it.
+You accept all risk when you download and ins..tall it.
 No support is provided, either.
 You’re on your own.

 ## License